A reduction of the string bracket to the loop product: String brackets described in terms of the Hochschild homology

 We also have a generalization of the corollary; see Theorem \ref{thm:weightBVexact}.

-\begin{rem} It follows from Theorem \ref{thm:BV-S} that the condition on the $S$-action in Theorems \ref{thm:main} and \ref{thm:manifolds} is replaced with the BV exactness.
-This implies that the string brackets are determined exactly with the loop (co)products and the BV operator on the Hochschild homology of a DGA $\Omega$ without dealing with the cyclic homology of $\Omega$ itself provided $\Omega$ is BV exact.
+\begin{rem} It follows from Theorem \ref{thm:BV-S} that the condition on the $S$-action in Theorems \ref{thm:main} and \ref{thm:manifolds} may be replaced with the BV-exactness.
+This implies that the string brackets are determined exactly with the loop (co)products and the BV operator on the Hochschild homology of a DGA $\Omega$ without dealing with the cyclic homology of $\Omega$ itself provided $\Omega$ is BV-exact.
 We observe that there is an isomorphism

 \end{rem}